StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

     }
 }

+> Tip: When building the application you may encounter a build error "Target 'SpeziAccountMacros' must be enabled before it can be used.'".
+This error can be addressed by clicking on the error message in the Issue Navigator and selecting the "Trust & Enable" option.

 ## 5. Modify The Application

 > Tip: You can learn more about changing up the code if the application and customizing your Spezi Template Application-based app in the <doc:Modify> article.